j-2k/GraphicsProgrammingRoadmap/README.md

 - This can go on forever but by here we can do whatever as long as we are learning, I personally, will have my next steps below.

 #### Fun Section (How I will be continuing)
-5. Create a graphics-focused Minecraft Sim with any Graphics API.
+6. Create a graphics-focused Minecraft Sim with any Graphics API.  (⌛ Project Voxxer 3D in progress, a voxel engine renderer)
-6. [Extras] Extend the Minecraft Sim to feature the following/any:
+7. [Extras] Extend the Minecraft Sim to feature the following/any:
 + Lighting & Water Shader
-+ Any Post Processing Effects (Motion blur / Ambient Occlusion / Depth of Field / Bloom / etc.)
++ Any Post Processing Effects (Motion blur / God Rays / Ambient Occlusion / Depth of Field / Bloom / etc.)
-+ Multithreading / GPU-Acceleration <br>
++ Multithreading <br>

 <strong><i>Example of an extremely good [Minecraft Sim](https://www.youtube.com/watch?v=M98Th82wC7c) by [Danol](https://github.com/CZDanol)</i></strong>